as-ideas/headliner/README.md

 ```

 ## 🤝 Contribute
-We welcome all kinds of contributions.
+We welcome all kinds of contributions such as new models, new examples and many more.
 See the [Contribution](CONTRIBUTING.md) guide for more details.

 ## 📝 Cite this work